milanXpetrovic/drosophila-social-network-analysis/README.md

 Currently, it is possible to test the functionality of the module using tracking data from Drosophila melanogaster.
 All data are freely available for further analysis and testing.

-Each folder is a population, the folder name is structured as `<treatment or baseline>_<date>_<time>'.
+Each folder is a population, the folder name is structured as `<treatment or baseline>_<date>_<time>`.
 Within each folder (population) are tracking files of individuals.
 They are in .csv format and contain the x and y position coordinates for each image for each individual frame from tracked video.